karlos191/auction_site1/README.md

 - [x] form to set up an account
 - [x] page (available after logging in) for editing account details
 - [ ] just like on the main page, there should appear lists of auctions: observed, started, auctioned (also lost) and completed (won as well as those which did not receive the minimum amount)
-- [ ] (optional) presentation of ratings and comments of an auction
-- [ ] (optional) adding an administrator role, which can block an account

 ##Auction start
 - [ ] a form for starting the auction and determining its parameters